Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Methodology

 \subsection{Network architecture}

-To enhance the performance of long-range prediction of PDEs, we adapt the conventional ``Encoder-Processor-Decoder'' framework from ~\citep{pfaff2021Learning, brandstetter2022message} as the backbone of our method, which is primarily designed to effectively learn the complex spatiotemporal dependencies in graphs.
-As shown in Figure \ref{fig:architecture}, our proposed method consists of two key components: (1) the Feature-Enhanced (FE) block, and (2) the Cell-embedded MPNN (CellMPNN) block.
-These two blocks update features in a sequential process to achieve the cascaded enhancement effect, described as follows: (1) step 1 -- call the CellMPNN block to update node-edge-cell features; (2) step 2 -- call the following FE block to enrich higher-order node features; (3) iteratively repeat the above steps 1 and 2 until the specified number of layers is reached.
+To enhance the performance of long-range prediction, we adapt the conventional ``Encoder-Processor-Decoder'' framework in ~\cite{pfaff2021Learning,brandstetter2022message} as the backbone of our method, which is primarily designed to effectively learn the complex spatiotemporal dependencies on graphs.
+As shown in Figure \ref{fig:architecture}, our proposed method mainly consists of the Feature-Enhanced (FE) block and the Cell-Embedded (CE) block.
+These two key components update features in a sequential process to achieve the cascaded enhancement effect that: (1) Updating node-edge-cell features with the CE block; (2) Enriching higher-order node features with the FE block; (3) Iteratively repeating the above two steps until the specified number of processor layers is reached.
 The synergy of these two sequentially placed blocks in turn improves the model's representation learning capacity and generalization ability.
+The source code and data are provided at \url{https://www.github.com} (posted after the peer-review process).